la2050/archive/_organizations/hollywood-fringe-festival-hatchery-arts.md

   year_submitted:
     - '2016'
     - '2015'
-  org_summary:
-    - >-
-      Through its annual festival, Hollywood Fringe provides a platform for emerging, underrepresented and experimental local performers to interact with one another and engage with the Hollywood community.
-    - >-
-      The Hollywood Fringe Festival (HFF) is an annual, open-access, community-derived event celebrating freedom of expression and collaboration in the performing arts community.
 title: Hollywood Fringe Festival (Hatchery Arts)
-uri: /organizations/hollywood-fringe-festival-hatchery-arts/
 extrapolated_project_ids:
   - '6102094'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    Support the annual Hollywood Fringe Festival including expanding the Fringe Scholarships program
-project_titles:
-  - >-
-    Support the annual Hollywood Fringe Festival including expanding the Fringe Scholarships program
-project_titles_from_project_ids:
   - >-
     Support the annual Hollywood Fringe Festival including expanding the Fringe Scholarships program